 The value associated with any given PARTICIPANT_n keyword may be a ground tracking station, a spacecraft, a quasar catalog name; or may include non-traditional objects, such as landers, rovers, balloons, etc. The list of eligible names that is used to specify participants should be documented in the ICD.
 Subsections 3.3.2 through 3.3.2.7 provide an explanation of the tracking modes and participant numbers.
 Participants may generally be listed in any order.

 In this version of the TDM, the maximum number of participants per segment shall be five.
 If more than five participants are defined (i.e., PARTICIPANT_6 +), then special arrangements between exchange participants are necessary.
 These arrangements should be documented in an ICD.
 Note that although the restriction to five participants may appear to be a constraint it is probably not, because of other aspects of the TDM structure.
 Five participants easily allow the user to describe the great majority of tracking passes.
 In some cases there may be ‘critical event’ tracking sessions in which a single spacecraft is tracked by a large number of antennas, such that the total number of participants appears to be six or more.
-However, because of the nature of the ‘PATH’ keyword, several TDM Segments would be required to describe the full set of tracking data.
+However, because of the nature of the ‘PATH’ keyword, several TDM Segments with 5 or fewer participants would be required to describe the full set of tracking data.
 For the critical event example scenario just given, one TDM Segment would be used to describe the two-way connection, and one additional segment would be required for each three-way connection; it would not be possible to provide a single ‘PATH’ statement that would convey the multiple signal paths.

 Table 3-3 : TDM Metadata Section